What are the benefits of being a Patriot Leader?

 Why do we apply for the Patriot Leader position so early?

 As we have seen the number of candidates steadily increase over the past few years, we want to be sure that we are giving adequate time to each person’s application.
-Given that we estimate nearly 200 students will apply for only 36 positions and that we start the Spring training course in early February, we want to be sure that we can conduct interviews as soon as you return for the Spring semester.
+Given that we estimate nearly 200 students will apply for only 40 positions and that we start the Spring training course in the following spring semester, we want to be sure that we can conduct interviews as soon as we are able in the fall.

-The Patriot Leader position is a summer long position which includes: spring training (Fridays from 2-5 in the Spring semester), summer training (end of May-June), all Summer Orientations (June-August), and Fall/Winter events (August-January) .
+The Patriot Leader position is year-long position which includes: Spring Training (Fridays from 2:00-5:00pm in the Spring semester), Summer Training (end of May-June), all Summer Orientations (June-August), and Fall/Winter events (August-January).

 Are there any requirements to become a Patriot Leader?